 Work out how to share your bills

-It’s a good idea to sit down with your housemates at the beginning of a shared tenancy and work out a fair system for sharing the cost of your bills and ensuring they are always paid on time.
+At the start of a shared tenancy, it’s a good idea to sit down with your housemates to work out a fair system for sharing the cost of your bills and ensure they’re always paid on time.

-- Write down a list of the shared bills you will each need to contribute to, and estimate what those bills will come to every month.
-Your landlord may be able to help you with the estimates.
+- Write down a list of the shared bills you’ll each need to contribute to and estimate how much they will be every month.
+Your landlord might be able to help you with the estimates.

-- Add up the total cost of these bills and work out a method for dividing your costs so that each housemate pays their fair share.
+- Add up the total cost of these bills and work out a method for dividing it so each housemate pays their fair share.

-Alternatively you could decide that one of you should collect the cash from the others each month and pay all the bills at a bank or post office.
-However this relies on everyone being very organised and could result in late payments – so go the Direct Debit route if you can.
+Alternatively, you could decide one of you should collect the cash from the other flatmates each month, and pay all the bills at a bank or post office.

-Whichever method you go for, make sure everyone is clear about their obligations, and how to pay.
+Whichever method you choose, make sure everyone understands their obligations, and how to pay.

 Your options if paying by Direct Debit

-Set up a joint current account just for paying the household bills that each housemate pays their share into – and set up your Direct Debits from there.
-Only consider this option with close and trusted friends – see below.
+Set up a joint current account just for paying the household bills each housemate pays their share into – and set up your Direct Debits from there.
+Only consider this option with close and trusted friends.

 Before opening a joint account

-If you’re worried about being able to meet you bills it’s important to talk to you landlord or suppliers right away.
-Follow the links below to check what you can afford or to find out what to do if you start struggling with bills.
+If you’re worried about not being able to pay your bills it’s important to talk to your landlord or suppliers right away.